-In addition, we are also subject to regulations under the Occupational Safety and Health Act, the Environmental Protection Act, the Toxic Substances Control Act and other foreign, Federal, state and local regulations.
+In addition to safety regulations enforced by the FDA, we are also subject to regulations under the Occupational Safety and Health Act, the Environmental Protection Act, the Toxic Substances Control Act and other present and potential future foreign, Federal, state and local regulations.

-Outside the United States, we will be subject to regulations that govern the import of drugs, as well as foreign regulatory requirements governing human clinical trials and marketing approval.
-The requirements vary widely from country to country.
-In particular, the European Union, or EU, is revising its regulatory approach to high tech products, and representatives from the United States, Japan and the EU are in the process of harmonizing the regulations for the registration of pharmaceutical products in these three markets.
+Outside the United States, we will be subject to regulations which govern the import of drug products from the United States or other manufacturing sites and foreign regulatory requirements governing human clinical trials and marketing approval for our products.
+The requirements governing the conduct of clinical trials, product licensing, pricing and reimbursements vary widely from country to country.
+In particular, the European Union, or EU, is revising its regulatory approach to high tech products, and representatives from the United States, Japan and the EU are in the process of harmonizing and making more uniform the regulations for the registration of pharmaceutical products in these three markets.